consistent-milk12/roughup/ROUGHUP_CLAUDE_GUIDE.md

-# Roughup CLI Guide for Claude Web Chat Generated Using Claude Code
+# Roughup CLI Guide for Web Chat with AI Models

-I'm using **Roughup** (`rup`), a privacy-first Rust CLI tool for LLM-assisted code editing.
+I'm using **Roughup** (`rup`), a privacy-first Rust CLI tool for LLM-assisted code editing (Only tested for Rust currently).
 All operations are local-only with atomic backups.
 Here's how to use it throughout our session:

 ## Core Workflow Commands